Populations at Risk

 The East African Community (EAC) has attempted to mediate the conflict but talks have stalled due to the government's refusal to engage with opposition members with existing arrest warrants.
 During 2016 the government also undertook steps to isolate itself from the international community, including by rejecting a UN Security Council (UNSC)-mandated police force and initiating its withdrawal from the International Criminal Court (ICC).

-The crisis developed following the announcement by the CNDD-FDD that President Pierre Nkurunziza would seek a third presidential term.
-This was regarded by the political opposition and many civil society groups as violating the constitution and the 2000 Arusha Peace and Reconciliation Agreement, which ended a civil war that had claimed over 350,000 lives between 1993 and 2005.
-On 13 May 2015, elements of the army undertook a failed coup attempt, which further increased the government's crackdown.
-President Nkurunziza was elected for a third term in July 2015.
+The crisis developed following the April 2015 announcement by the CNDD-FDD that President Pierre Nkurunziza would seek a third presidential term.
+This was regarded by many as violating the 2000 Arusha Peace Agreement, which ended a civil war that claimed over 350,000 lives between 1993 and 2005.
+During May 2015 elements of the army undertook a failed coup attempt, which further increased government repression.
+President Nkurunziza was elected for a third term during July 2015.

-Last Updated: 14 April 2017
+Last Updated: 15 June 2017